About This Course

-While playing a game, the most important measure to protect your king is castling.
+While playing a chess game, the most important measure to protect your king is castling.
 There are certain situations where we castle on the opposite side to our opponent’s king.

 There are quite a lot of openings that often lead to opposite side castling situations.
-For instance, the Sicilian Defense, Pirc and French defense.
+For instance, the Sicilian Defense, Pirc and French Defense.

 Now, here is a question for you – have you ever faced opposite side castling situations in your own games?
 Were you successful at it all the time?